Game score: Highest achieved scores

 Corey Kluber's game score of 98 in an eight-inning, no-run, one-hit, no-walk, 18-strikeout performance against the St. Louis Cardinals on May 13, 2015, is the highest by any pitcher in MLB history in a non-complete game.
 Indians bench coach Brad Mills removed him after the eighth inning, and Cody Allen pitched the ninth inning to seal a 2–0 win.
 The previous holder of the record was Matt Harvey, who achieved a game score of 97 for a nine-inning non-complete game against the Chicago White Sox on May 7, 2013.
 (Harvey's New York Mets won in ten innings.)

 On June 18, 2014, Clayton Kershaw posted the second highest ever game score for a nine-inning, no-hit effort.
 Kershaw struck out 15 while walking none, and the only baserunner was the result of a throwing error.
 His game score of 102 is the third-highest for a nine-inning game in MLB history (50 + 27 + 10 + 15).

 The lowest game score in baseball's modern era was Allan Travers' 26-hit, 24-run start for the Detroit Tigers on May 18, 1912.
 His game score was a −52.
 This performance only came about because the regular Tiger players staged a strike in protest of Ty Cobb's suspension.
 To avoid a forfeit, local college players (including Travers) were enlisted as impromptu fill-ins.
 The lowest game score since 1957 was Oakland pitcher Mike Oquist's, who allowed 16 hits and 14 earned runs in five innings on August 3, 1998, for a −21.

 In terms of high scores, the system favors current pitchers in some ways.
 It is difficult to achieve a very high score in a game without amassing a substantial number of strikeouts.
 In earlier eras, even for the very best pitchers, strikeouts were less plentiful.
 For instance, Cy Young's two no-hitters earned scores of just 90 and 88 due to their low strikeout totals (three and two, respectively).
 However, most of the all-time high game scores occurred in baseball's earlier era, when starting pitchers were permitted to remain in games longer than today; four of the top six all-time game scores were accomplished in stints of 21 innings or more.

 The highest game score in a nine-inning game in Nippon Professional Baseball history is 106, which Rōki Sasaki achieved on April 10, 2022 by pitching a perfect game with a league record-tying 19 strikeouts.
+This game score is higher than any achieved in a nine-inning game in MLB history.